Henry-Bernardin/To-Do-List-Project/README.md

 ## Features

--Ability to add a to-do
+- Ability to add a to-do

--Ability to delete a to-do
+- Ability to delete a to-do
+- Ability to collapse "New Todo" section

 ## Tech Used / Dependencies